 I’ve tossed a lot of information your way so far, and I’m proud of you for keeping up!
 Now, we’re going to go over the specifics regarding the pros and cons of rotary and foil shavers.
 That way, you have the facts in front of you when making your buying decisions.

 - Excellent for fast-growing, thick facial hair growing in different directions

 - Optimal for those who prefer not to shave daily

-- Generally, a solid-performing shaver and, all-around handy shaver
+- Generally, a solid-performing and all-around handy shaver

-- You’re the type who will typically use a shaver in a hurry, using a rotary shaver is an excellent option
+- If you’re the type who will typically use a shaver in a hurry, using a rotary shaver is an excellent option

 Cons of Rotary Shavers